MetaLoc: Learning to Learn Wireless Localization: Preliminaries

 \subsubsection{CSI}

-Nexmon can provide 52 valid subcarriers from each of the three APs.
-We construct CSI images of size $52\times50\times3$ for every location based on the amplitude information as shown in Fig.~\ref{fig:csi-ff}.
-Each CSI image consists of 50 data packets (rows) and the corresponding 52 measured amplitude values (columns).
-The CSI image has three channels, which can be regarded as the RGB channels.
-Besides, the CSI images in Fig.~\ref{fig:csi-ff} present distinct features at two locations that stay far apart and can be used as the fingerprints for localization.
+Nexmon has the ability to extract 52 valuable subcarriers from each AP, allowing us to create CSI images with amplitude information for each location, as seen in Fig.~\ref{fig:csi-ff}.
+The CSI images, with dimensions $52\times50\times3$, consist of 50 data packets (rows) and 52 measured amplitude values (columns) from subcarriers.
+The three channels of the CSI image represent information received from the three APs deployed in the environment, similar to the RGB channels in a colorful image.
+The CSI images highlight distinctive characteristics between two separate locations as shown in Fig.~\ref{fig:csi-ff}, making them ideal candidates as fingerprints for localization.

-Furthermore, we introduce a histogram intersection to compare the similarities of the two different CSI images. $Z_{j}(I)$ represents the frequency of color $j$ that occurs in the image $I$.
-Given a pair of histograms $Z_{j}(I)$ and $Z_{j}(I')$ of image $I$ and image $I'$, respectively, each containing $n$ colors, the histogram intersection of the normalized histogram is defined as
+Moreover, we use a histogram intersection method to assess the similarity of two different CSI images.
+Given an image, we divide all its pixels into equal-interval bins and create a histogram, where each bar represents the pixel count in that bin.
+Let $Z_{j}(I)$ and $Z_{j}(I')$ denote the pixel count in the $j$-th bin of images $I$ and $I'$, respectively.
+The histogram intersection of two images each with $n$ bins is defined as ~\cite{hwang2009model}:

-For two images, the larger the value of the histogram intersection, the more similar the image pair is deemed to be.
-It is extended into a metric distance as \cite{zhang2003evaluation}